-Editor’s Note: On September 27, our Mobile Medical Intervention Team will receive the prestigious Champion of the Uninsured award during the 15th annual Champions of Health Gala in Oklahoma City.
-The gala will honor six winners for making a difference and improving the health of Oklahomans.
+Editor’s Note: On September 27, our Mobile Medical Intervention Team, formerly known as Mobile Health & Wellness, received the prestigious Champion of the Uninsured award during the 15th annual Champions of Health Gala in Oklahoma City.
+The gala honored six winners for making a difference and improving the health of Oklahomans.

 Sarah Locke is among the 72 patients who received as-needed medical and mental health consultation from the Mobile Medical Intervention Team during the first half of 2018.